Do you charge an ADMISSION FEE?

 How do we get a PROGRAM?

 Preliminary schedules of studio entries are sent to studio representatives a couple of months prior to event date.
 These are used by studios to double check their entries and fix any errors that may be needed.
 Final schedules for each studio are released to representatives 1 month prior to the event.
 Each studio will receive a digital copy of their performance and awards times.
 Full printed copies will be available for purchase at the merchandise table (limited copies).
 Our FREE DANCE BUG APP will include our full program and will be uploaded on the day of competition.
+THE APP VERSON OF THE SCHEDULE BECOMES AVAILABLE ON COMPETITION DAY.

 What does your competition SCHEDULE look like?